hhdang241/e-commerce-sales-analysis/README.md

 2. Next, SQL queries were employed to address specific questions regarding sales data.

 3. Finally, the dataframes were exported from a CSV file and imported into Power BI for visualization

+## Data Insights

+- Which month has the highest sales volume?
+What is the sales figure for that month?
+- Which city has the highest sales volume?
+- At what time frame does the business need to advertise to increase customer purchasing likelihood?
+- Which products are often sold together?
+- Which product sells the most?
+What is your hypothesis about the reason for this product selling the most?